nicolvisser/ZeroSyl/README.md

 ```

 ### Poetry releases cheat sheet

+Some notes on how to make a new release.
+Releases are only necessary if we add new checkpoints or data.

 1. Commit your changes with a descriptive message
 2. Update the version using Poetry